 Comfort & Fit

-- Material: Breathable materials like neoprene or durable nylon are preferable, as they help manage sweat and prevent overheating.
+- Material: Breathable materials like neoprene or durable nylon are preferable to prevent overheating and moisture buildup.

-The type of weight used and how it’s distributed significantly impacts comfort and performance.
+The type of weight used within the vest significantly impacts its performance and durability.

 Additional Features

-- Pockets: Useful for carrying small essentials like keys, phone, or energy gels.
+- Pockets/Pouches: Convenient for carrying small essentials like your phone, keys, or energy gels.

 Weight Vest Comparison for Rucking